Why do I need to prepare my subfloor?

 What if I have radiant in-floor heating?

 In-floor radiant heating, either hydronic or electric, will penetrate through any underlayment except lose with reflective foil.
 Depending upon the R-value of the underlayment the infra-red heat will penetrate through more or less quickly.
 For radiant heat, it is best to use an underlayment with the lowest R value.
-Our SCI 1/8" synthetic rubber pad is an excellent non-toxic pad with a very low R-value of .097 making it well suited to in-floor heating.

 Can you use the other pads?
 Yes, but the response time will be slower.
 This means, if someone opens the windows or doors in the winter and the house gets cold, the response time to bring the temp back up to normal conditions will take a little longer if the heat has to fight its way through the underlayment.
 Having said that, we have confirmed with numerous customers that radiant heat works fine with cork flooring or marmoleum click flooring, both of which have cork underlayment built into them.